-During the financial year 2011-12 a search operation was conducted by Income TaxDepartment in the premises of the Company and hence the Company re-filed the income taxreturns for the Assessment Years (AY) 2006-07 to 2012-13.
+During the financial year 2011-12 a search operation was conducted by Income TaxDepartment in the premises of the Company and hence the Company re-filed the income taxreturns for the Assessment Years ("AY") 2006-07 to 2012-13.
 During the financialyear 2014-15 the Income Tax Department completed the assessment of the said yearsdisallowed certain expenses and issued demand of Rs.3294.9 million (including interest)on various grounds.
-The Company preferred appeals before CIT (Appeals) and after severalhearings in the matter and on the basis of facts of the matter the appeals were decidedin favour of the Company and the entire demand of Rs.3294.9 million was cancelled.However CIT (Appeals) made certain disallowances of Rs.60.2 million with respect to AY2010-11 & AY 2011-12 against which the Company has filed appeals before the Income TaxAppellate Tribunal (ITAT).
+The Company preferred appeals before CIT (Appeals) and after severalhearings in the matter and on the basis of facts of the matter the appeals were decidedin favour of the Company and the entire demand of Rs.3294.9 million was cancelled.However CIT (Appeals) made certain disallowances of Rs.60.2 million with respect to AY2010-11 & AY 2011-12 against which the Company has filed appeals before the Income TaxAppellate Tribunal ("ITAT").
 The Income Tax Department has also filed appealsbefore ITAT against the orders of CIT (Appeals).
 The appeals before ITAT are pending atpresent.

 Report on Corporate Governance

-Your company has always placed thrust on managing its affairs with diligencetransparency responsibility and accountability.
+Your Company has always placed thrust on managing its affairs with diligencetransparency responsibility and accountability.
 Your Directors support the broadprinciples of Corporate Governance and lays emphasis on its role to align and direct theactions of the Company in achieving its objectives.
-The report on Corporate Governance asstipulated under Regulation 34 read with Schedule V of SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 (SEBI Listing Regulations) for theyear under review together with a certificate from the Practicing Company Secretaryconfirming compliance thereof is attached and forms part of the Annual Report.
+The report on Corporate Governance asstipulated under Regulation 34 read with Schedule V of the SEBI (Listing Obligations andDisclosures Requirements) Regulations 2015 ("SEBI LODR Regulations") for theyear under review together with a certificate from the Practicing Company Secretaryconfirming compliance thereof is attached and forms part of the Annual Report.

 Management Discussion and Analysis Report

 Management Discussion and Analysis Report for the year under review as requiredpursuant to Regulation 34 read with

 Cabana Construction Private Limited Cabana Structures

-Limited Nirmala Buildwell Private Limited Nirmala Organic Farms Resorts PrivateLimited Radicura Infra Limited and Sunanda Infra Limited; all being WOS of RHL; and
+Limited Nirmala Buildwell Private Limited Nirmala Organic Farms Resorts PrivateLimited Radicura Infra Limited and

-Panacea Biotec Germany GmbH (PBGG) the WOS of PBS.
+Panacea Biotec Germany GmbH ("PBGG") the WOS of PBS.

-RHL inter-alia owns a prime immovable property which is being used by the Company asits Corporate Office at New Delhi and land at Pataudi Road Gurugram (along with its 4WOSs).
+RHL inter-alia owns a prime immovable property which is being used by the Companyas its Corporate Office at New Delhi and land at Pataudi Road Gurugram (along with its 4WOSs).
 It has diversified its activities in construction and development of township aspart of its growth plans.
-Accordingly RHL along with its 4 WOS companies signed a termsheet with a developer for development of the integrated township on its land at PataudiRoad Gurugram during the earlier year however a dispute had emerged among the partiesand the matter is under arbitration.
-The Company holds 4776319 equity shares of Re.1each in RHL with an investment of Rs.3385.6 million as on March 31 2017.
-PBS is engagedin the business of trading of pharmaceutical products.
-The Company holds 6000 equityshares of CHF 100 each with an investment of Rs.34.4 million as on March 31 2017.
-PBGGWOS of PBS is engaged in marketing of pharmaceutical products including the Company'sproducts in Germany.
+Accordingly RHL along with its 4 WOS companies signed a termsheet with a developer for development of the integrated township on its land at PataudiRoad Gurugram during the earlier year however a dispute had emerged among the partiesand the matter was under arbitration.
+Since the arbitration proceedings were continuingsince long RHL has settled the matter with the developer and both the Parties havemutually entered into a Collaboration Agreement.
+The Company was holding 4776319 equityshares of Re.1 each with an investment of Rs.3385.65 million in RHL as on March 31 2020.During the current year pursuant to the above referred order of the Hon'ble NCLT RHLalongwith its step down subsidiaries and two real estate properties has been demergedinto RVHL and RHL and it's subsidiaries have ceased to be the subsidiary of the Companyw.e.f.
+September 10 2020.